Lila & Eve: Plot

 Lila, a single mother living in Atlanta, struggles after the murder of her son Stephon in a drive-by shooting.
 Faced with indifference from the police force and barely able to take care of herself and her younger son Justin, Lila joins a support group for mothers of murdered children.
 There, she meets Eve, whose daughter died.
 Eve sits off to the side without participating.
 Eve seems less interested in moving on with her life than in seeking revenge.

 Lila chooses Eve to be her sponsor, and one night, while engaging in therapeutic home redecorating, they find a gun in Justin's book bag.
 This discovery horrifies Lila but inspires Eve to suggest they investigate Stephon's murder themselves.
 The two women find someone with the information they seek.
 When he pulls a gun on them, Eve shoots him dead, and they flee.

 When it seems as if they have gotten away with the shooting, the two women move up the underworld chain of command to discover who ordered the drive-by.
 With the death of the drug dealer, Alonzo Troys, who actually pulled the trigger, they come to the attention of Ojeda, the hired gun of the kingpin of the criminal organization.
 As the bodies begin piling up, Lila becomes increasingly unsure of the morality of their actions, while Eve becomes bolder and more daring.
 Finally, a rift develops between the two women and Eve suddenly disappears.

 Around this time, their actions pique the interest of Detective Holliston, the cop assigned to Lila's case.
 It appears to be only a matter of time before he puts two and two together and figures out who is behind the killings.
 Lila and Justin are on the way to school one morning when, while sitting at a stop sign, a van containing armed men drives up beside them.
 Before the men can shoot, Lila pulls out into traffic and is involved in a car accident.
-This saves their lives when witnesses aid, stopping the gunmen from finishing them off.
+This saves their lives when witnesses aid them, stopping the gunmen from finishing them off.